php-strict/config/README.md

 [![Software License][ico-license]](LICENSE.txt)

 Storage and loader for configuration object.
-Extends [Struct](https://github.com/php-strict/struct) functionality with loading methods.
-Allows load saved configuration from PHP, INI, JSON file.
+Allows be initialised with defaults and load saved configuration from PHP, INI, JSON file.

 ## Requirements